Source-to-Target Monitors

 To make it easier for teammates to find the monitor and see any related context, write a helpful name and description.

-Select a Format (optional)
+Select a format (optional)

 By default, source-to-target monitors will monitor the difference in measured values between your two assets.
 You can also use a percent difference.